-These doggies are very energetic by nature and originate from the Pyrenees, bred to work with shepherds, both guarding and herding flocks of sheep!
-More recently though, they have become popular choices of companion doggies and pets.
+These dogs are very energetic by nature and originate from the Pyrenees, bred to work with shepherds, both guarding and herding flocks of sheep!
+More recently though, they have become a popular choice for a companion.

 Fun Fact: They have such fantastic noses, that many are used in search and rescue missions!

 |Height (at the withers)||Males 47cm - 55cm, Females 45cm - 53cm|

 |Weight||Males 20kg - 25kg, Females 17kg - 21kg|